Twins vs. Giants Player Props Betting Odds

 Buxton Stats

-- Buxton has recorded 36 hits with nine doubles, a triple, nine home runs and 25 walks.
-He has driven in 21 runs with four stolen bases.
+- Buxton has 38 hits with nine doubles, a triple, 10 home runs, 25 walks and 23 RBI.
+He's also stolen five bases.

 Buxton Recent Games